 Mike and Jeff and Stone and Dave hung out on the porch with me too, long into the nights that I needed them to be there for me.
 My family and Pearl Jam became my sole support systems.

 On the day that I found out that my ex had been contacting and threatening my family, I slid into free fall.

 Sitting in the bathroom of my childhood home, I tried to end my life.

 It was just me, the sound of a wall clock ticking nearby and my pain.
-As the tears began to dilute the blood running down my arm, I pleaded with whatever power there was out there in the universe to let me go, to release me, just please let me go.
+I pleaded with whatever power there was out there in the universe to let me go, to release me, just please let me go.

 And then out of nowhere, Ed’s voice popped into my mind.
 He was singing “Release,” the penultimate song on the album.

 “Oh dear dad, can you see me now?” he asked, gently.
 I thought about my own dad and how he would feel if he could see me then.

 I tightened my fist and continued.

 But Ed persisted, “I am myself like you somehow.”

 I thought about my mom, sleeping a few feet across the door and how it would feel for her to find me like that, my face so like her own.